Strategies To Increase Customer Loyalty And Turn Your Customers Into Raving Fans

 • Educate your customers during onboarding so they know what to expect.

-Remember, when a customer is unhappy with your business, it’s because something didn’t happen the way your customer had expected.
-Set customer expectations upfront or you won’t have the opportunity to exceed them down the road.
+Remember, when a customer is unhappy with your business, it’s because something didn’t happen as your customer expected.
+Set customer expectations upfront, or you won’t have the opportunity to exceed them.

 4. Give Small Thoughtful Gifts At Random Times

-People love free stuff, there’s no doubt about it.
-But what experienced brands know is that promotional materials and freebies have the power and potential to elevate brand awareness and expand its reach, and of course, integrate the brand into the everyday life of the customer.
+People love free stuff.
+There’s no doubt about it.
+But what experienced brands know is that promotional materials and freebies have the power and potential to elevate brand awareness, expand its reach, and integrate the brand into the customer’s everyday life.

-Branded promo materials, no matter how trivial they may seem, can influence the customer’s behavior at any point in the customer life cycle.
-This is why established businesses readily give out promotional items both big and small, such as personalised pens to prospects, potential business partners, and even employees.
+No matter how trivial they seem, branded promo materials can influence the customer’s behavior at any point in their life cycle.
+This is why established businesses readily give out big and small promotional items, such as personalized pens, to prospects, potential business partners, and even employees.

-Remember, even in a business environment, it’s not the gift, but the thought that counts.
+Remember, even in a business environment, it’s not the gift but the thought that counts.
 So be thoughtful.
-Finding a reason to give a random gift can be used as a way of exceeding expectations and building your brand
+Finding a reason to give a random gift can be used to exceed expectations and build your brand

 5. Show Your Customers Your Human Side

-On a final note, keep in mind that the above strategies will only work if you execute them on the foundation of honesty and transparency.
+Finally, remember that the above strategies will only work if you execute them on the foundation of honesty and transparency.
 What’s the best way to do that?
-Show your customers that there are real people behind your business who care about doing a good job.
+Show your customers that the real people behind your business care about doing a good job.

 Your customers know the difference between fluff marketing and true authenticity.
-Show your customers that you’re human by admitting your mistakes and leveling with them when you cannot deliver on something they want.
+Show your customers you’re human by admitting mistakes and leveling with them when you cannot deliver on something they want.

 Build customer loyalty by empathizing with your customers and showing them you care.

-If your customers know they are in a relationship with a company that cares, you’ll not only gain their loyalty, you’ll earn their referral.
+If your customers know they are in a relationship with a company that cares, you’ll gain their loyalty and referral.

-The best way to do that is not through automation or messaging or technology.
+The best way to do that is not through automation messaging or technology.

 Just be human.